Classic 3D videogame shadow techniques

 The has-been approach to shadows.
 Stencil shadows draw sharp shadows on any kind of surface.
 They create a unique film-noir look that’s hard to emulate with shadow maps.
 Most well-known example is of course Doom 3 with its dark rooms:

-Doom 3 (2004) had no static level lighting and all shadows were computed at runtime.
+Doom 3 (2004) has no static level lighting and all shadows are computed at runtime.
 Screenshot from Doom 3 shadow engine snapshots.

 Stencil shadows are based on the idea of shadow volumes, invisible geometry that cuts the world into lit and shadowed spaces.
 The game applies lighting only on pixels that don’t lie inside a shadow volume.